ChrisAkridge/Cix/docs/Abstract Syntax Tree.md

 * Expression: Represents an entire expression.
 Contains a list of the elements in "postfix" notation (that is, `2 + 3` becomes `2 3 +`).
 For more information on expression parsing, please see Expression Parsing below.
 * Array Access: Represents an array access.
 Array accesses themselves are expressions (i.e. `data[i * 4]`).
 * Constant: Represents a constant or string literal, such as `5`, `3.14159d`, or `"Hello, world!"`.
 * Function Call: Represents the invocation of a function or function pointer.
-Contains the name of the function/function pointer being invoked, as well as the parameters and the return type.
+Contains the name of the function/function pointer being invoked, as well as the arguments and the return type.
-* Function Parameter: Represents an expression used as a parameter in a function call.
+* Function Argument: Represents an expression used as a argument in a function call.
 * Identifier: Names a global or local variable, function argument, or, used with the member access operators, a struct member.
 * Operator: Represents a unary or binary operator, such as dereference, add, or multiplication assignment.
 * Parentheses: Represents a left or right parentheses.